- Gillies Range Road: Litter and Illegal Dumping Prevention Project

 Gillies Range Road: Litter and Illegal Dumping Prevention Project

-Gillies Range Road, located between Gordonvale and Atherton, winds its way through the ancient rainforests of the Wet Tropics of Queensland World Heritage Area—celebrating its 30th year of world heritage listing in 2018.
+Gillies Range Road, located between Gordonvale and Atherton, winds its way through the ancient rainforests of the Wet Tropics of Queensland World Heritage area.
 It is also a major hotspot for litter and illegal dumping.

-If you live in this area, you can get involved by:
+If you live in this area, you can continue to help by:

-- keeping your rubbish for the bin, or taking larger waste items to the tip
+- holding onto your rubbish until you get to a bin, or taking larger waste items to the tip

 - if you see anyone littering from a vehicle, or illegally dumping, report them online